Endeavors ready to reopen Reveille Retreat to homeless mothers and their children – VIDEO.

 The Reveille Retreat will be a transitional home for eight veteran mothers and their children.
 There is room for 24 people inside the home.

-Tammi Woodard with Family Endeavors says these families will be getting much more than just a roof over their heads.
+Tammi Woodard with Endeavors says these families will be getting much more than just a roof over their heads.